OlivierBeq/ProDEC/README.md

 ## Getting started

 ProDEC is organised in three classes:
- 1. **ProteinDescripors** - loads all available descriptors and allows you to instanciate them
+ 1. **ProteinDescripors** - loads all available descriptors and allows you to instantiate them
- 2. **Descriptor** - instanciated from the latter, allows retrieval of raw descriptor values
+ 2. **Descriptor** - instantiated from the latter, allows retrieval of raw descriptor values
  3. **Transform** - to calculate domain averages, auto-cross covariances (ACC), physicochemical distance transformations (PDT) and fast Fourier transform (FFT)
  4. **TransformType** - to identify the transform to be performed